teamspatzenhirn/rig_reconfigure/README.md

 Attempt of a RQT-reconfigure alternative based on [Dear ImGui](https://github.com/ocornut/imgui).
 Many thanks to [ocornut](https://github.com/ocornut) for developing imgui, without, this project would not have been possible!

-**This is work in progress, not all intended features are implemented yet!**

 ## Why?

 During the development of our autonomous racing car we struggled to become friends with the dynamic reconfigure